ElixirCLE/FPConcepts/README.md

 Thanks!

 Some of the "Core Concepts" a quick community poll recommended were:
-* Functions as first class citizens
+* Functions as first class citizens (may include partial function application & currying here as well?)
 * Immutability
 * Referential Transparency
 * Pattern Matching